Rasyidannas/Backend_Summary/Networking.md

 5. Session Layer is for Manages sessions between applications.
 6. Presentation Layer is for Translates, encrypts, and compresses data.
 7. Application Layer is for Provides network services to end-user applications.

+### What is a Protocol?

+Network Protocol is an established set of rules that determine how data is transmitted between different devices in the same network.

+**Protocol Characteristics:**

+1. Rule for data formatting and transmission
+2. Addressing
+3. Routing
+4. Error Handling
+5. Security

+**Some Commons Protocols:**

+1. IP
+2. TCP/UDP
+3. HTTP
+4. FTP
+5. SSH
+6. DNS